Gandan Monastery, Mongolia - Things to Do in Gandan Monastery

 Top Things to Do in Gandan Monastery

-Migjid Janraisig Temple and Golden Buddha
+Migjid Janraisig Temple and the Great Buddha

 Getting There